-ROMULUS (WXYZ) - Two Wayne County Airport Authority vice-presidents were suddenly dismissed last month after refusing to sign a letter in support of the man who yesterday was named the Detroit Metro Airport’s permanent CEO.
+Two Wayne County Airport Authority vice presidents were suddenly dismissed last month after not signing a letter in support of the man who Wednesday was named Detroit Metro Airport’s permanent CEO.

 His selection on Wednesday as permanent CEO marks a 19-year climb for Newton, who started at the airport as a police officer.
 In fact, his entire career at the airport has been in law enforcement.
 Previously, he was the airport's vice-president of public safety.
 Newton is certified by the American Association of Airport Executives as an Accredited Airport Executive.